Yemeni Air Force: Unified Yemeni Air Force

 While the unified air force took on the remaining aircraft of the former PDRYAF, including around a dozen each of MiG-21s and Su-22s, several MiG-29s, and some Mi-8s, Mi-17s and Mi-14s, it almost only consisted of the former YARAF.
 Its combat aircraft were concentrated on air bases in the north of the country, and it retained the YARAF's structure.
 In 1995-1996, two additional MiG-29s were bought from Kazakhstan.
 In 1996, the remaining Su-22s and Su-22Ms were withdrawn, and four Su-17M4s were bought from Ukraine.
 Most aircraft of the more modern Su-22 variants were then overhauled, a process which lasted well into the 2000s.
 In 1999, 12 Aero L-39Cs and 12 Zlin Z-242s were bought from the Czech Republic, and 12 more L-39Cs were bought from Ukraine in 2005.

-Even though the appearance of MiG-29s in Yemen during in 1994 did not have much of an impact on the air war, the type left an impression on Ali Abdullah Saleh's government.
+Even though the appearance of MiG-29s in Yemen in 1994 did not have much of an impact on the air war, the type left an impression on Ali Abdullah Saleh's government.
 Correspondingly, in March 2000 negotiations were opened with Russia for the purchase of 24 aircraft.
 A year later, a contract for the delivery of 14 single-seaters and one MiG-29UB was signed.
 These aircraft, as well as those obtained from other countries, were to be upgraded to the MiG-29SM standard.
 Deliveries started in 2002, and continued until 2007.
 At that time, the Yemeni MiG-29 fleet reached its maximum strength, with a total of around 36 aircraft.
 These aircraft were the most advanced in the Yemeni combat fleet, as they were armed with R-77 air-to-air missiles, and Kh-29T and Kh-31P air-to-surface missiles.